Vets-Who-Code/windows-dev-guide/README.md

 <img src="./images/dockerCliTest2.png" alt="docker info in cli" />
 </p>

-You have successfully installed docker-desktop and all other necessary tools docker-cli, docker-compose and more.
+You have successfully installed docker-desktop and all other necessary tools docker-cli, docker-compose, and more.

 ### Docker Basics

 #### Docker CLI

-Lets test some of docker functionalities using CLI,
+Let's test some of the docker functionalities using the CLI.

-List all the running containers
+List all the running containers:

 ```sh
 docker ps
 ```

-List all the available images locally
+List all the available images locally:

 ```sh
 docker images ls -a
 ```

-Run a container
+Run a container:
 - p tag for specifying the port
 - d tag for detaching the shell

 ```sh
 docker run -p 8080:80 httpd
 ```

 <p align="center">
 <img src="./images/dockerRunHttpd.png" alt="docker cli run command">
 </p>

-the above command will fetch a public image of httpd that is Apache HTTP server and run as a docker container exposing port 80 and making it available to port 8080 of our local machine. you could visit [localhost](http://localhost:8080) and view the content served by this container.
+The above command will fetch a public image of httpd which is an Apache HTTP server.
+It then runs it as a Docker container exposing port 80, and making it available to port 8080 of our local machine.
+You can visit [localhost](http://localhost:8080) and view the content served by this container.

 <p align="center">
 <img src="./images/apachLocalhost.png" alt="content served on localhost port 8080" />
 </p>

-Now if you run first command it will list out this container.
+Now if you run the `ps` command again it will list out this container.

 <p align="center">
 <img src="./images/dockerContainerList.png" alt="docker cli list command" />
 </p>

-Stop the running docker container
+Stop the running docker container:

 ```sh
 docker stop [container-id]
 ```

 <p align="center">
 <img src="./images/dockerContainerStop.png" alt="docker cli stop command" />
 </p>

 #### Additional Docker Resources

-- Explore [docker-hub](https://hub.docker.com/search?q=) library of all the public docker iamges.
+- Explore [docker-hub](https://hub.docker.com/search?q=) library of all the public docker images.
 - [What is a Container?](https://docs.docker.com/get-started/#what-is-a-container)
 - [What is an Image?](https://docs.docker.com/get-started/#what-is-an-image)
 - [Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)